-EDL 699 PORTFOLIO ASSESSMENT - PRINCIPAL
+EDL 699 PORTFOLIO ASSESSMENT

-Candidates complete a K-12 principal competency portfolio.
-Materials are reviewed and assessed and reviewed in light of required McKendree University and Illinois standards for School Leaders and Principals.
-Concurrent enrollment: EDL 692.
-Prerequisite: Admission to the Principal Preparation Program.
-Spring Semester.
+Candidates complete a P-12 leadership competency portfolio.
+Materials are reviewed and assessed in light of required McKendree University and Illinois standards for School Leaders and/or Principals.
+Concurrent enrollment: EDL 692 or EDL 694.
+Prerequisite: Admission to the Principal Preparation Program or Teacher Leadership Licensure Program.